HalTobin/Remote-Service-Manager/README.md

-# Moino Service Manager
+# MoinoSSH

-Simple app to administrate services on a remote server through SSH
+Simple app to administrate services on a remote server through SSH.

+### Warning
+The application is still in active development and is not ready yet.

 ## About this project